 top of page

-packed with detail, and the longer the lens, generally, the more so!
-Sounds great, but naturally, there's a catch....longer lenses
+These nearby subjects are packed with detail, the longer the lens, the more so.
+Sounds great, but there's a catch....longer lenses have limited fields of view, which make fast target capture and tracking very difficult.

-A Full Frame camera, using a 600m lens on a target 50ft distant, 16x9 format, will offer an FOV of roughly 38"x 21"or 96 x 54cm.
+A Full Frame camera, using the 16x9 format and a 600m lens on a target at 50ft, will

-A very small window in which to capture and hold a fast moving and maybe erratic target.
-If you're using a crop sensor camera,
+give an FOV of roughly 38"x 21"or 96 x 54cm.
+A very small window in which to capture and hold a fast moving target.
+If you're using a crop sensor camera, the window will be smaller still.

-Thus, the almost impossible becomes almost too easy!
+And so, the almost impossible becomes almost too easy!

 With a system, you can: